DIGNITY FOR ALL STUDENTS ACT (DASA)

 - reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or

-- occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school enviornment, where it is forseeable that the conduct, threats, intimidation or abuse might reach school property.
+- occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
 The harassing behavior may be based on any characteristic, including but not limited to a person's actual or perceived: race (including traits historically associated with race, including, but not limited to, hair texture and protective hairstyles such as but not limited to braids, locks and twists), color, weight, national orgin, ethnic group, religion, religious practices, disability, sex, sexual orientation, or gender (including gender identity and expression).

 These regulations have been incorporated into the Sayville Public School’s Policy Manual (Policy 0115 and 0115-R), as well as the Code of Conduct.
 The principal and select social workers are the Dignity Act Coordinators for each school in our district.
 Dignity Act training is provided to employees on an ongoing basis.
 Sayville students will receive instruction that promotes civility and citizenship as well as provides information about the Dignity for All Students Act.

 If you have any concerns that you feel fall under the Dignity Act, please do not hesitate to call your child’s teacher or the Dignity Act coordinators for your child’s school.
-More information is available on the district web site at the following link: Sayville Schools on the Student Services page under the heading DASA.
+More information is available on the district website at the following link: Sayville Schools on the Student Services page under the heading DASA.
 DASA complaint forms are available on this site as well.
-The most up to date information can be found on the State website on The Dignity Act page.
+The most up-to-date information can be found on the State website on The Dignity Act page.

 Director of Student Services